Flushing & Locking Practices

 TECHNIQUE:

-• Leaving 0.5-1 mL of fluid to prevent blood reflux into the catheter tip by ‘bottoming out’ or emptying the syringe fully (65) or using a manufactured prefilled syringe with anti-reflux features (30).
+- Leaving 0.5-1mL of solution to avoid ‘bottoming out’ the syringe (or emptying completely) to prevent blood reflux into the catheter tip (67) or using a manufactured prefilled syringe with anti-reflux features (31).

 Refer to section below for more information and discussion of current evidence.